rwilcox/my-learnings-docs/learning_ops_docker.md

 one container = one responsibility
 (not just a process

-wait, lines in your Dockerfile = layers ??
+Q: wait, lines in your Dockerfile = layers ??
+A: YUPPP!!!
+That's how it works!

 logging your app's log files to Docker's log stuff